-- ► Poisson regression models. - ▶ In Poisson models the response can be either: - ► case indicator d with offset = log(y), or - ▶ rate d/y with weights = y. - ▶ Both may be fitted on either grouped data, or individual records. - ▶ Binary date can be modeled with odds. - Case-control studies: Odds-ratios can be computed by logistic regression models, but Intercept from model is meaningless.
+- ► Poisson regression models. - ▶ In Poisson models the response can be either: - case indicator d with offset = log(y), or - rate d/y with weights = y or - case and person-years c(d,y) as response in glm with poisreg-family (Epi-package) - ▶ Both may be fitted on either grouped data, or individual records. - ▶ Binary outcome can be modeled with odds. - Case-control studies: Odds-ratios can be computed by logistic regression models, but Intercept from model is meaningless.